hiero-ledger/hiero-sdk-tck/docs/test-specifications/crypto-service/MirrorNodeAccountBalanceQuery.md

 Two behaviours differ from the consensus-node query and shape the tests:

-- **Not-found is not an error.** The balances endpoint returns an empty array — not a 404 — for an entity that does not exist, so the query reports a zero balance rather than failing.
+- **Not-found is the SDK's mapping, not the mirror node's.** The balances endpoint returns an empty array — not a 404 — for an entity that does not exist.
+The SDK maps that empty result to the `INVALID_ACCOUNT_ID` status the consensus-node query reported, so callers keep the same error contract; an existing account holding nothing returns a populated entry with a zero balance, so a real zero is never mistaken for a missing account.
+Because the mirror node also lags on an account's *existence*, a freshly created account can transiently fail with `INVALID_ACCOUNT_ID` until ingested.
 - **Eventual consistency.** The mirror node ingests consensus state asynchronously and typically lags the network by a few seconds.
 A balance read immediately after a transfer may still show the pre-transfer value, so the test driver polls the mirror node until it reflects the setup transactions before asserting.

 Out of scope: retry of transient mirror-node failures (HTTP 5xx, network errors).
 The SDK server derives its mirror REST URL from the client's mirror network internally, so the TCK cannot interpose a fault-injecting proxy through the existing `setup` contract; retry/backoff behaviour is covered by SDK-level tests.
 The test environment must expose the mirror node REST API wherever the SDK under test expects it relative to the configured mirror network (for a local network this is conventionally `http://127.0.0.1:5551`).